Ohio lawmakers debate proposed ‘Don’t Say Gay’ bill during first hearing - NewsBreak

 Introduced by Reps.
 Jean Schmidt (R-Loveland) and Mike Loychik (R-Bazetta) in early April, Ohio HB 616 would also require any instruction for students between fourth and 12th grade about LGBTQ-related topics to be taught in an age-appropriate way, the bill reads.

-Schmidt testified on behalf of the legislation, stating, “This bill will ensure that the classroom is a place of learning, not a place of biased political talking points.”Guns for teachers: This Ohio bill could arm school staff if passed
+Schmidt testified on behalf of the legislation, stating, “This bill will ensure that the classroom is a place of learning, not a place of biased political talking points.”Police: Teenager shot, killed while playing at Youngstown park

 In addition to barring curriculum related to sexual orientation and gender identity, the bill prohibits the following: